yuukicammy/proraw-converter/README.md

   -r, --raw         Save the raw image
   -d, --debug       Enable debugging.
 Log file is output to ../logs/.
-  -t, --thresh arg  Threshold of histogram stretching in the range [0, 1]
+  -t, --thresh arg  Persentage of histogram stretching in the range [0, 1]
                     (-t 0.1 recommended).
                     If this option is not specified, the brightness and contrast will not be adjusted. -t 0 means no brightness